MaDiS: Taming Masked Diffusion Language Models for Sign Language Generation: Methodology

 \subsection{Tri-Level Cross-Modal Pretraining}

 Existing works \cite{chang2024large,tirumala2022memorization} reveal that the knowledge of LMs mainly comes from pretraining.
-As shown in Figure \ref{fig:framework}, we pretrain the MDLM at three spaces, enabling it to absorb knowledge from sign representations of different levels.
+As shown in \cref{fig:framework}, we pretrain the MDLM at three spaces, enabling it to absorb knowledge from sign representations of different levels.

 \textbf{Token Space.} At the first level, we pretrain the MDLM by predicting masked tokens.
 Following \cite{llada}, at each training iteration, we uniformly sample a noise level (mask ratio) $t \sim U(0,1)$.
 Denoting text tokens as $x_e = \{x_e^i\}_{i=1}^{L_e}$ and an end-of-sentence token as $|\mathrm{eos}|$, the input sequence is formed by concatenating text tokens, $|\mathrm{eos}|$, and sign tokens: $x_0 = \mathrm{cat}(x_e, |\mathrm{eos}|, x_{\{p\}}, |\mathrm{eos}|) = \{x_0^i\}_{i=1}^{L_e+L_s+2}$.
 For simplicity, we use $\{p\}$ to denote all part-wise sign tokens, since they are masked and unmasked simultaneously once their index is selected.
 Each index $i$ is selected with a probability of $t$, and its corresponding token is masked to obtain $x_t$.
-The token-space loss is defined as a cross-entropy loss \cite{llada}:
+The token-space loss is defined as a cross-entropy loss \cite{llada}: where $I_m$ denote the set of masked indices, and $p_\theta(\cdot)$ denotes the token probabilities predicted by the model.

-where $I_m$ denote the set of masked indices, and $p_\theta(\cdot)$ denotes the token probabilities predicted by the model.
+\textbf{Latent Space.} Inspired by the effectiveness of joint-embedding predictive architectures (JEPAs) \cite{jepa,i-jepa} in numerous vision tasks \cite{v-jepa,v-jepa2,dino-wm}, we extend this idea to MDLM pretraining.
+Unlike the original JEPAs that train an additional target encoder to extract embeddings, we directly leverage the well-trained codebooks $\mathcal{C}_p$, whose embeddings can accurately reconstruct sign motions via the decoders, as the prediction targets to simplify model design.